Fused K-operators and the $q$-Onsager algebra: Fused K-operators and the universal K-matrix for

-In this section, we assume there exists a universal K-matrix $\mathfrak{K}$ for ${\cal A}_q$.
+In this section, we assume there exists a universal K-matrix $\mathfrak{K}$ for ${\mathcal A}_q$.
 We are interested in the precise relationship between the fused K-operators $\mathcal{K}^{(j)}(u)$ constructed in the previous section using~\eqref{fusedunormK} and the spin-$j$ K-operators defined in~\eqref{evalK} through the evaluation of the universal K-matrix.
-Motivated by Lemma \ref{lem-muj} relating spin-$j$ L-operators (\ref{evalL}) and fused L-operators \eqref{cal-fused-L-uq}, and by supporting evidences discussed below, we propose the following conjecture. \begin{conj} For $j\in \h \mathbb{N}$, we have
+Motivated by Lemma \ref{lem-muj} relating spin-$j$ L-operators~\eqref{evalL} and fused L-operators~\eqref{cal-fused-L-uq}, and by supporting evidence discussed below, we propose the following conjecture.